 - Use your unscheduled time to explore your temporary hometown.
 Almost every town has something to pique your interest, whether it’s a local historical museum, parks, hiking trails, or cozy coffee shop.
 Get out and get acquainted with your surroundings!

 If you need a little more help, remember that Freedom Healthcare has recently established an Employee Assistance Program (EAP) through Anthem that offers a variety of services to help you get back on the sunny side of the street.
 Its features include mental health and crisis counseling, as well as legal and financial consultation services and ID recovery support.
 There’s also an “online health club for your mind” with e-learning modules and mood trackers, plus videos, podcasts, articles, and self-assessment tools to get you started.
-For more information, please contact your recruiter.
+For more information, please contact your recruiter or call our team at 866-463-0385.
+Together, we can get through this.